ani-hovhannisyan/kanji-visualization/README.md

    ```

    This will start the frontend and backend server automatically.
-   Now, you can start to develop inside Docker.
+   Now, you can start developing with Docker.

 The app can be viewed at http://localhost:3000.

-## Setup to develop on your local PC
+While the server is running, any changes you make to the source code will be reflected on the screen in real time.

+## Setup for development without Docker
+### Requirements
+- Node.js >= 14.0.0
+- Python >= 3.6

+### Steps
 1. Install Python and Node.js.

 2. Install yarn.